goliatone/core.io-registry-service/README.md

 #### Jobs

+NOTE: If you have an application registered, but there are no jobs present, check that your redis is properly configured.

 ##### Health
 Default job that will check if the application is up.
 There are different strategies available like HTTP, MQTT, etc.